 Perinatal conditions are a range of health states that can affect both the mother and the baby during pregnancy and up to four weeks after delivery.
 Some examples of perinatal conditions include:

-- Maternal conditions: Diabetes, obesity, hypertension, substance use, and mental health conditions (PMADs)-such as Perinatal depression, Perinatal anxiety, Perinatal OCD, Perinatal Psychosis, Perinatal Panic Disorder, and Perinatal post-traumatic stress disorder
+• Maternal conditions: Diabetes, obesity, hypertension, substance use, and Behavioral Health conditions (PMADs)-such as Perinatal depression, Perinatal anxiety, Perinatal OCD, Perinatal Psychosis, Perinatal Panic Disorder, and Perinatal post-severe psychological distresstic stress disorder

-- Other conditions: Premature birth, low birthweight, birth asphyxia, birth trauma, nutritional deficiencies, and unnecessary C-sections.
+• Other conditions: Premature birth, low birthweight, birth asphyxia, birth severe psychological distress, nutritional deficiencies, and unnecessary C-sections.

-It is estimated that 1 in 5 women are impacted by perinatal mental health conditions and 75% of individuals go untreated, leaving many suffering in silence.
-Perinatal mental health conditions are the leading cause of maternal deaths, with suicide and overdose being the leading cause of death for women in the first year following pregnancy.
+It is estimated that 1 in 5 individuals are impacted by perinatal Behavioral Health conditions and 75% of individuals go untreated, leaving many suffering in silence.
+Perinatal Behavioral Health conditions are the leading cause of maternal deaths, with suicide and overdose being the leading cause of death for individuals in the first year following pregnancy.

 NJ maternal mortality rates are among the worst in the nation.
 NJ ranks 47th in maternal deaths.
-For women and families of color, the statistics are even more extreme.
-Women of color are 3-4 times more likely to experience complications during pregnancy and childbirth and die from these complications than white women.
-47 black women die, on average, for every 100,000 live births in NJ, compared to 20 nationally.
-A Black baby is 3.5x more likely than a white baby to die before his/her 1st birthday.
-In NJ, a Black Mom is 7.5x more likely than a white Mom to die from maternity-related complications.
-Women of color enter pregnancy and child birth suffering the impacts of intergenerational trauma and institutional racism including a history of receiving lower quality of care.
+For individuals and families of color, the statistics are even more extreme.
+Women of color are 3-4 times more likely to experience complications during pregnancy and childbirth and die from these complications than white individuals.
+47 individuals of african descent individuals die, on average, for every 100,000 live births in NJ, compared to 20 nationally.
+A individuals of African descent baby is 3.5x more likely than a white baby to die before his/her 1st birthday.
+In NJ, a individuals of African descent Mom is 7.5x more likely than a white Mom to die from maternity-related complications.
+Women of color enter pregnancy and child birth suffering the impacts of intergenerational severe psychological distress and organizational unequal treatment based on ancestry including a history of receiving lower quality of care.

 What is difference between perinatal and prenatal?